 Savannah Car Wreck Lawyers at Kicklighter Law Represent Victims of Seatbelt Injuries

 If you suffered a seatbelt injury in a car accident that was caused by another motorist, do not hesitate to contact the Savannah car wreck lawyers at Kicklighter Law.
 We will review the details of your case to determine who is liable for your injuries.
 Our dedicated legal team will assist you with every step of the claims process and negotiate the financial settlement that you deserve.
-To schedule a free, confidential consultation, call us today at 912-754-6003 or contact us online.
+To schedule a confidential consultation, call us today at 912-754-6003 or contact us online.
 Our office is located in Springfield, Georgia where we serve clients from Springfield, Effingham County, Savannah, and surrounding areas.